What are the benefits of Google Analytics 4?

 So, in the current UA, there are only 3 parameters that you could send with each event:

-As a lot of people agreed this was too restrictive, Google has updated so you can send 25 parameters with every event in GA4!
+As a lot of people agreed this was too restrictive, another benefit of Google Analytics 4 is now you can send 25 parameters with every event in GA4!
 Google recommends that even though UA will continue to be available, it is a good idea for site owners to set up both and run them in parallel as a lot of the new technology and feature developments will focus on the new, GA4.

 Google will track some events automatically like: